-As of now, Google Adwords contains six different campaign types to select.
+(Updated Feb.
+8th, 2019) As of 2019, Google Ads (Adwords) allows you to choose between Five different campaign types.
+They are: Search Network, Display Network, Video (YouTube), Shopping, and Universal Apps.
 Choosing a campaign type is your first step in getting ads running, so study up.
 Each campaign type has secondary features that expand and contract the functionality in the campaign (e.g. Standard, All Features, Mobile app installs, Dynamic Search Ads, Call-only, Marketing Objectives, etc.).
 Fortunately, those features change on-page, as you select, for easy viewing.

 Search Network with Display Select (SNDS)

 Containing the broadest reach of all campaign types, the SNDS places text ads on search result pages AND websites in the Google Display Network (GDN).
 In other words, SNDS re-purposes text ads in responsive banner ads and places them on websites.
 It’s not as pretty as creating your own image ads, but it is a quick effective way to get ads out there.